-- ongoing professional development of existing directors - · appointment of independent advisers with specialist skills - liaison with shareholders and appointing entities to identify Director candidates with the required skills and experience.
+- ongoing professional development of existing directors - appointment of independent advisers with specialist skills - liaison with shareholders and appointing entities to identify Director candidates with the required skills and experience.

 The above competencies are required to be fulfilled collectively by Directors and Responsible Persons including Fund personnel and any independent advisors appointed to support the Board and its Committees.
 When assessed across the spectrum of all APRA Responsible Persons, the Board is comfortable that is has access to the required skills, experience and competencies to conduct the Fund's operations in accordance with its business plan.
+The Board's Competency Matrix is included as Appendix A.